-Suzanne Vergnolle 1
+Suzanne Vergnolle

-Understanding the French criminal justice system has long been of interest to common-law commentators in the U.S. seeking to reform their own systems and improve international legal cooperation.
-Traditionally, such cooperation was based on two types of requests: investigation requests and extradition requests.
-In an increasingly interconnected world, where communications can happen anywhere and at any time, law enforcement agencies may need access to evidence stored overseas.
-To help national law enforcement agencies work together more effectively, a large number of Mutual Legal Assistance Treaties ("MLATs") have been signed from 1970 onwards.
-Since 2000, new cooperation mechanisms have flourished, particularly those created in order to seize criminal assets and funds.
-Mutual Legal Assistance ("MLA") regimes, however, have not been updated to deal with the rise in the number of international requests for access to data for criminal investigations.
-The current process for cross-border data sharing is slow and cumbersome.
+Understanding the French criminal justice system has long been of interest to common-law commentators in the U.S. seeking to reform their own systems and improve international legal cooperation.1 Traditionally, such cooperation was based on two types of requests: investigation requests and extradition requests.2 In an increasingly interconnected world, where communications can happen anywhere and at any time, law enforcement agencies may need access to evidence stored overseas.
+To help national law enforcement agencies work together more effectively, a large number of Mutual Legal Assistance Treaties ("MLATs") have been signed from 1970 onwards.3 Since 2000, new cooperation mechanisms have flourished, particularly those created in order to seize criminal assets and funds.4 Mutual Legal Assistance ("MLA") regimes, however, have not been updated to deal with the rise in the number of international requests for access to data for criminal investigations.5 The current process for cross-border data sharing is slow and cumbersome.

 MLA issues have become the subject of greater academic and policy scrutiny since the rise of cross-border data requests caused by greater electronic communications across borders.
-In recent years, a growing number of works and projects aiming to reform the MLA regimes have emerged.
-These reforms impact not only the efficiency of the criminal system but also individual freedom and liberty.
+In recent years, a growing number of works and projects aiming to reform the MLA regimes have

-&lt;sup>1Ph.D. candidate Paris II Panthéon-Assas France; Visiting Researcher at the Georgia Tech Scheller College of Business, Autumn 2015 and Spring 2016.
+Ph.D. candidate Paris II Panthéon-Assas France; Visiting Researcher at the Georgia Tech Scheller College of Business USA, Fall 2015 and Spring 2016.

-This article was written in connection with the research project on mutual legal assistance led by Peter Swire at the Georgia Tech Scheller College of Business.
+This paper was written in connection with the research project on mutual legal assistance led by Peter Swire at the Georgia Tech Scheller College of Business.
 The author is grateful to the many lawyers, experts and officials with whom she spoke for their advice and instruction.
-The author thanks Marie le Pichon, Christopher Brown, Nicolas Guillou, DeBrae Kennedy-Mayo, Justin Hemmings, and Peter Swire for their helpful comments on earlier drafts.
-She also expresses appreciation for funding from the Hewlett Foundation for this article.
+The author thanks Marie le Pichon, Christopher Brown, Nicolas Guillou, DeBrae Kennedy-Mayo, Justin Hemmings, and Peter Swire for their helpful comments on earlier drafts of this chapter.
+She also expresses appreciation for funding from the Hewlett Foundation for this chapter.